-The STAT command also allows control over the physical to logical device assignment (see the IOBYTE function described in the manuals "CP/M Interface Guide" and "CP/M System Alteration Guide").
+The STAT command also allows control over the physical to logical device assignment (see the IOBYTE function described in the "CP/M Interface Guide."
 In general, there are four logical peripheral devices which are, at any particular instant, each assigned to one of several physical peripheral devices.
 The four logical devices are named: